eco-repositories/eco-monorepo/README.md

 - Set environment variables and build arguments in `/.docker-compose.env.local`

-  Read `/docker-compose.yaml` for the variables it uses.
+  > Read `/docker-compose.yaml` for the variables it uses.

+  - _(optionally)_ Copy the example file `/docker-compose.env.local.example` as `/docker-compose.env.local`.
+Beware that the file might be out of sync with the actual env variables used by Docker Compose.

 - Run application stack:

   ```sh
   npm start
   ```

+  - _(optionally)_ To run the application stack in development mode (with development overrides applied), copy the example file `/docker-compose.override.yaml.example` as `/docker-compose.override.yaml`.
+If present, this new file will automatically be picked up by Docker Compose, and all the specified overrides will be applied.

 - Observe the apps: